oVirt/ovirt-site/source/uncategorized/database-upgrade-procedure.html.md

        fn_db_add_config_value            Adds a new value to vdc_options fn_db_update_default_config_value     Updates the value of an option in vdc_options if given default was not   changed.You can also define if your condition is case-sensitive or not fn_db_delete_config_value             Deletes an option from vdc_options
+       fn_db_split_config_value          Given general configuration entry, creates new entries for each old cluster version, with the old value, and a new entry for the newest cluster version with the input value

 ## Examples